Whatsapp Icon

 Immunotherapy drugs help the immune system identify and attack cancer cells.
 Some examples include:

-• Monoclonal antibodies that target CD38 and SLAMF7 proteins, respectively.
+• Monoclonal antibodies target CD38 and SLAMF7 proteins, respectively.

 Corticosteroids